Menu Close

 Through these Treaties, First Nations sought to safeguard their languages, traditions and cultures while sharing lands with Canadians.

-In the decades that followed the signing of the treaties, many promises and obligations that were made to First Nations were broken.
-Today, through ongoing negotiation as well as legal precedents, First Nations and the Crown are attempting to fulfill the spirit of those Treaties.
+In the decades following the signing of the treaties, many promises and obligations were broken to First Nations.
+Today, through ongoing negotiation and legal precedents, First Nations and the Crown are attempting to fulfill the spirit of those Treaties.

 One of the most important aspects of this process of reconciliation is in the area of land management.
 First Nations rely on land management practices to responsibly and sustainably develop reserve lands.

-Many First Nations are owed the opportunity to create urban reserves, which is land set apart by the Crown within or adjacent to an urban municipality for the use and benefit of a First Nation.
+Many First Nations are allowed to create urban reserves and land set apart by the Crown within or adjacent to an urban municipality for the use and benefit of a First Nation.

 Urban Reserves